New Homeless Resource Centers

 Most importantly, we are collaborating with a variety of community partners, including government agencies and service providers, to develop a centralized Coordinated Entry System.
-This centralized approach will help people experiencing homelessness access temporary shelter (lodging) placement/diversion, homeless-specific resources, and housing services in a much more coordinated, efficient way.
+This approach will better help connect individuals and families experiencing homelessness to temporary shelter (lodging) placement/diversion, homeless-specific resources, and housing in a much more coordinated, efficient way.